EstherNiu/PUI2016_zn352/HW2_zn352/README.md

 ###Assignment 3
 1. hard part for Assi/3 was to locate csv file in compute
-2. at the end I had trouble pushing my files via git command line.
-I had to upload files from my local computer, which was frustrated and I would def be looking into that issue.

 ###Collaboration
 1. I worked with a 6-member-team and we had several discussion on what method/data type to use for the assignments.